Terms of Service

 13.2 Aggregate cap

-To the maximum extent permitted by law, and subject to clauses 11.3 and 13.3, each party’s total aggregate liability to the other for all claims arising out of or in connection with these Terms or the Service (whether in contract, tort including negligence, statute or otherwise) is limited to the total Fees paid (or, in the case of the Customer, payable) by the Customer to us under these Terms in the 12 months immediately preceding the first event giving rise to the liability.
+To the maximum extent permitted by law, and subject to clauses 11.3 and 13.3, each party’s total aggregate liability to the other for all claims arising out of or in connection with these Terms or the Service (whether in contract, tort including negligence, statute or otherwise) is limited to the greater of: (a) the total Fees paid (or, in the case of the Customer, payable) by the Customer to us under these Terms in the 12 months immediately preceding the first event giving rise to the liability; and (b) AUD $1,000.
+This cap does not reduce, and is read subject to, the carve-outs in clause 13.3.

 13.3 Uncapped items

-Clauses 13.1 and 13.2 do not apply to, and there is no cap on liability for: (a) the Customer’s obligation to pay undisputed Fees; (b) the Customer’s breach of clause 6.3, clause 6.4 or clause 8, or the Customer’s indemnity under clause 11.6; (c) our infringement indemnity under clause 11.5; (d) a party’s wilful misconduct or fraud; or (e) any other liability that cannot be excluded or limited at law.
+Clauses 13.1 and 13.2 do not apply to, and there is no cap on liability for: (a) the Customer’s obligation to pay undisputed Fees; (b) the Customer’s breach of clause 6.3, clause 6.4 or clause 8, or the Customer’s indemnity under clause 11.6; (c) our infringement indemnity under clause 11.5; (d) a party’s wilful misconduct or fraud; or (e) any liability that cannot lawfully be excluded or limited, including liability for a breach of a non-excludable consumer guarantee that cannot be limited under section 64A of the Australian Consumer Law.
+For the avoidance of doubt, this clause 13.3 prevails over every limitation of liability in these Terms (including any cap that applies to a Free Trial or to beta or pre-release features under clauses 2.5 and 5.2), so those limitations never reduce a liability described in this clause.

 13.4 Apportionment